IS2AI/KazParC/README.md

 </table>
 <p align = "center">A selection of translation outputs from Tilmash, Yandex, and Google</p>

+<p align = "justify">Below are the detailed tables of Tilmash, Yandex, and Google results per domain.</p>

 <table align = "center">
 <thead align = "center">
   <tr>